ZeroNipher/music_scale_ranger/README.md

 Instead, it answers:

-> "Which registered scales contain all of these notes?"
+> "Which scales contain all of these notes?"

 A set of notes can therefore produce multiple possible scales.